dsibilly/yewdar/gods-and-religion.md

 **Appearance**: A stately woman of indeterminate race with an ephemeral pair of wings emanating from her back.

 Vor is a goddess of healing and of compassion.
 Her daughter, the demigoddess Anja, founded a devout monastic order that seeks to spread goodwill and end the suffering of all peoples.
 Vor rarely makes personal appearances, preferring to act through Anja or her monks.
 She avoids battle, but when pressed prefers the open hand to any crafted weapon.

+Vor's companion is Vorun the Lunar Wyrm, ancestor of the phase drakes.

 ## N'er
 Keeper of the Allsaga, Chronicler, He Who Walks All Paths